Apple Watch Series 3 Bundle (GPS+Cellular, 38mm) - Digital Trends | Digital Trends

 The Apple Watch Series 3 is part fitness tracker and part personal assistant.
-You can use Siri, control music, and answer your text messages right from your wrist.
-The cellular version allows you to use the Watch even when you don’t have your phone.
-This bundle includes an extra Watch band for free.
+Not only can you track a workout, you also can control music, interact with apps, and answer your phone calls right from your wrist.
+Save $50 on select Apple Watch Series 3 models at Best Buy.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.